dfstio/rollup-nft-example/README.md

 ## Installation

-You need to install node and git and clone this repo
+You need to install node, ts-node and git and clone this repo

 ```